Evengard/wp-oauth-client/readme.txt

 = No SSL restriction =
-*	Login to WordPress using Google credentials (Google Apps Login) or any other app without having an SSL or HTTPS enabled site.
+*	Login to WordPress (WordPress SSO) using Google credentials (Google Apps Login) or any other app without having an SSL or HTTPS enabled site.

 = List of popular OAuth Providers we support =
 *	Azure AD